Privacy Policy

 We may share personal data with:

-• Service providers (processors) assisting with hosting, CRM, email/SMS gateways, client portal, project management, conferencing, ticketing, analytics, identity management and security for our services and communications.
+- Service providers (processors) assisting with hosting, CRM, email and SMS gateways, client portal, project management, conferencing, ticketing, analytics, identity management, and security for our services and communications.

 8. International Transfers

 Some processors or sub-processors may be located outside the UK.
-Where personal data is transferred internationally, we ensure appropriate safeguards, such as:
+Where personal data is transferred internationally, we ensure appropriate safeguards are in place, including one or more of the following:

-• UK International Data Transfer Agreement (IDTA) or UK Addendum to the EU Standard Contractual Clauses; and
+- UK International Data Transfer Agreement (IDTA) or UK Addendum to the EU Standard Contractual Clauses.

 Details of current transfer mechanisms and destinations are available on request.